 Exchanging Money In Cuba

 Credit & debit cards issued by American banks still don’t work in Cuba.
 So a trip to the island involves bringing lots of cash.
 How much?
-I’m planning to write a budget travel guide for Cuba soon, but to give you an idea, you can travel there comfortably on $50 – $100 per day.
+Please read my full budget travel guide to Cuba here.
+To give you an idea, you can travel there comfortably on $50 – $100 per day.

 Bring more than you need to be safe.
 If you run out, you’re out of luck!